 An appetiser’s purpose… stimulate your appetite and leave you wanting more.
 The rich and complex flavours in this dish certainly had people hungry for more.
 Seared scallops are great any time any where.
 The black pudding spiked mash – delectable!
 And the roast garlic sauce – more please!

-Though the scallops and the mash are truly delicious, the star of this show is the roast garlic sauce.
+Though as a whole the seared scallops with roasted garlic sauce and mash spiked with black pudding is truly delicious, the star of this show is the roasted garlic sauce.
 I love it, but more importantly, my daughter does as well.
 This tells me it is something very special, her being my harshest critic!